Mutai-ai/airbnb-clone-project/README.md

 Outsourcing payment handling to trusted providers.
 This reduces the risk of data breaches and ensures compliance with financial regulations.
 5. Logging and Monitoring:
 Monitor server activity and log security-related events such as failed logins or suspicious transactions help detect intrusions early, respond to threats quickly, and provide forensic data if a breach occurs.

+## CI/CD Pipeline
+CI/CD (Continuous Integration / Continuous Deployment) pipelines are automated workflows that build, test, and deploy code every time a change is made.
+CI ensures that new code is continuously integrated into the main codebase with automated testing, while CD automates deployment to production or staging environments.
+### Why they are impportant for the project
+Faster Development: Automates repetitive tasks like testing and deployment, allowing faster feature delivery.
+Fewer Bugs: Catches issues early through automated testing on every commit.
+Consistent Releases: Ensures code is deployed in a predictable and repeatable way.
+Team Collaboration: Makes it easier for multiple developers to contribute without breaking the app.
+### Tools to be used
+GitHub Actions, Docker, Jenkins, Circle CI/Travis CI, Heroke/Netlify/Vercel, AWS CodePipeline/GitLab CI